 - To minimize shake, use your camera’s timer function.
 I set mine for two seconds so I could push the button and then move away from the camera and tripod before the photo was taken.
 Of course, you can also use a wireless or remote shutter release.

-Best Country Club Plaza Hotels for Viewing the Plaza Christmas Lights
+Best Country Club Plaza Hotels to See the Kansas City Plaza Lights

 There are many great places to stay on or near the Country Club Plaza.
-These hotels offer some of the best views of the Plaza Lights Ceremony on Thanksgiving evening and of the Country Club Plaza lights throughout the holiday season:
+These hotels offer some of the best views of the Plaza Lights Ceremony on Thanksgiving evening and offer great accommodations for viewing the Country Club Plaza lights throughout the holiday season:

 - Hampton Inn & Suites Kansas City Country Club Plaza – This hotel is located in the northwest corner of the Country Club Plaza.